imysh578/Self-Study/Rust/rust_lang_book/04. Understanding Ownership/01_what_is_ownership.md

 ```

-- If trying to use `s` after the call to `takes_ownership`, a complie-time error would occurs.
+- If trying to use `s` after the call to `takes_ownership`, a compile-time error would occurs.

 ## 9. Return Values and Scope
 - Returning values can also transfer ownership.